edd-one-out-sion/llm-context-drift-logs/README.md

-# llm-context-drift-logs
+This repository contains high-density, long-form human–LLM interaction logs collected as external field observations of safety, alignment, and context drift.
-High-density human–LLM interaction logs documenting context drift, safety and alignment failure modes.
+All logs are raw, timestamped, and intended for reproducibility and analysis.